Call or Text Today! 734-846-8358

 2. Communicate with Your Tenants

 Open and honest communication is key.
 Inform your tenants of your intention to sell the property.
-Providing a written notice that includes the date you plan to list the property for sale and the date you plan to show the property to potential buyers is a good practice.
+Providing written notice that includes the date you plan to list the property for sale and the date you plan to show the property to potential buyers is a good practice, and it keeps the relationship cooperative.

 3. Consider Tenant Impact

-Selling a property with tenants can impact their living situation.
-Be mindful of their schedules when arranging showings and consider offering incentives for their cooperation, such as rent discounts or moving assistance.
+Selling a property with tenants can affect their living situation.
+Be mindful of their schedules when arranging showings, give as much advance notice as you can, and consider offering incentives for their cooperation, such as rent discounts or moving assistance.
+Cooperative tenants make for smoother showings, which helps your sale.

 4. Decide on the Best Selling Strategy